cylynx/verifyml/README.md

 Model cards are stored as a protobuf format.
 The reference model card protobuf schema can be found in the [proto directory](verifyml/model_card_toolkit/proto/model_card.proto).
 A translated copy in json schema format is also made available for convenience in the [schema folder](verifyml/model_card_toolkit/schema)

+## Templates

+Model cards can be rendered into various reports through the use of templates.
+The template folder contains two html templates - a default model report and a compare template, and a default markdown model report.

 ## Contributions and Development

 Contributions are always welcome - check out [CONTRIBUTING](CONTRIBUTING.md)